warp1337/rosleapmotion/README.md

 LeapControlPanel
 ```

-**5.** (OPTIONAL) If it gives you an error about the leap daemon not running, stop the leap control panel and use the following command:
+**5.** (OPTIONAL) If it gives you an error about the leap daemon not running, stop the LeapControlPanel and use the following command:

 ```bash
 sudo service leapd restart